Professional Counselor Associate

 Practicing Since: 2019

 Many of the people I work with have experienced childhood, sexual, cultural or attachment trauma.
-Many have come reporting difficulty in the arenas of connection, community and belonging; struggling with anxiety, isolation, self-doubt or the sense that something is holding them back from living as their fullest self.
+Many come reporting difficulty in the arenas of connection, community and belonging; struggling with anxiety, isolation, self-doubt or the sense that something is holding them back from living as their fullest self.
 My clients report that our work together leads to decreased physical and mental symptoms of trauma & stress and increased satisfaction in relationships, work & creativity.

 Attachment therapy uses principles of modern neuroscience and research about the ways humans form inner relationship models based on our early relationships.
 Unless they are interrupted, we carry these forward into current relationships, for better or for worse.
 I work with a client's present moment relational experiences to unravel old relationship patterns and foster new, more satisfying ones.